-This guide is a special entry in a series that seeks to inform and inspire (read part 1 here).
-This series examines a few businesses and research institutions that have reaped the rewards of keeping their finger on the pulse of federal contracting.
-Every year, more and more success stories come out of businesses and their partners utilizing the Small Business Innovation Research (SBIR)/Small Business Technology Transfer (STTR) award to innovate and even change the world.
+This guide is a special entry in a series that seeks to inform and inspire (read Part 1 here and Part 2 here).
+This series examines businesses and research institutions that have reaped the rewards of federal contracting.
+Every year, more and more success stories come out of businesses and their partners utilizing Small Business Innovation Research (SBIR)/Small Business Technology Transfer (STTR) awards to innovate and even change the world.

-In this entry, we explore six small businesses that are exploring other worlds through the NASA Artemis space program, a mission that seeks to put humans back on the Moon this decade.
+In this entry, we explore seven small businesses exploring other worlds through the NASA Artemis space program.
+The Artemis Mission seeks to put humans back on the Moon this decade.

 1. Protoinnovations, LLC

-As early as the Summer of 2020, NASA had eyed Pittsburgh-based Carnegie Mellon spin-off Protoinnovations as a valuable contributor to their Artemis initiative.
-Founded in 2005, the company has focused on developing robotics and automation for commercial, defense, and space exploration – it’s in the latter category that their work in advanced traction control will come in handy.
+As early as the Summer of 2020, NASA eyed Pittsburgh-based Carnegie Mellon spin-off Protoinnovations as a valuable contributor to their Artemis initiative.
+Founded in 2005, the company focuses on developing robotics and automation for commercial, defense, and space exploration.
+In the latter category, their work in advanced traction control comes in handy.

 On the highly variable terrain of the Moon, Protoinnovations’ work in robotics and rover development will help ensure lunar missions are safe and reliable.
 Whether for crewed or uncrewed rovers, proper traction on a body with one-sixth Earth’s gravity is paramount for success.
 Protoinnovations’ work will be put to the test in missions to come.